EPL GW-1 Fantrax Player Picks

 Forwards

 This is likely the position where you’ll be splashing the cash.
-The main difficulty is deciding who to pick, because there are so many options and you can only pick a maximum of three forwards.
+The main difficulty is deciding whom to pick, because there are so many options, and you can pick a maximum of only three forwards (four in NMA-17).

 ~